Xerocomellus zelleri: Description

 The cap is typically between 3–16 cm in diameter, initially convex but flattening somewhat in maturity.
 It is fleshy, with an uneven velvety surface, and dark brown to nearly black; the margin of the cap is a pale cream color.
 Young specimens are covered by a grayish bloom.

 The tubes that comprise the undersurface of the cap (the hymenium) are up to 1.5 cm long and angular, yellow, becoming dirty yellow and finally greenish-yellow; there are 1–2 pores per millimeter on the hymenium surface.
-They do not change color when bruised, although they may turn slightly brownish when exposed to the air for a time.
+They may turn slightly brownish when exposed to the air for a time.
 The flesh is yellow to dirty yellow, up to 1.5 cm thick, and inconsistently bruises blue when cut or broken.
 The stem is up to 12 cm tall, 1–3 cm thick, and swollen toward the base.
 The stem surface is red or yellowish with red lines, often white or yellow at the base, and solid (that is, not hollow), with fibrous flesh; in maturity the stem ages to yellowish-red to dark red.
-The spore print is olive-brown; one source notes that creating a spore print may result in "a lot of yellow juice on the paper".
+The spore print is olive-brown, with one source noting that it may be juicy.

-The spores are ellipsoid in shape, smooth, and have dimensions of 12–16 by 4–6 µm, although occasionally there will be some "giant spores" with lengths of up to 24 µm.
-The basidia, the spore-bearing cells, are 26–35 by 9.5–12 µm, and four-spored.
-The cystidia are roughly cylindrical and thin-walled, with dimensions of 38–77 by 5.5–14.8 µm.
+The spores are ellipsoid in shape, smooth, and have dimensions of 12–16 by 4–6 μm, although occasionally there will be some "giant spores" with lengths of up to 24 μm.
+The basidia, the spore-bearing cells, are 26–35 by 9.5–12 μm, and four-spored.
+The cystidia are roughly cylindrical and thin-walled, with dimensions of 38–77 by 5.5–14.8 μm.
 There are no clamp connections present in the hyphae.
 The fruit body tissue stains a greenish color when a drop of ammonia solution is applied.